 The history of typography goes as far back as the 11th century, especially throughout the reform of movable type.
 Before the digital age, typography was a singled-out craft linked to magazines, books, and public works.
 The first specimen of typography can be discovered in the earliest major book printed using mass-produced movable metal type in Europe, the Gutenberg Bible.

-After it kick-started the typography revolution in the west, the development of typography has been highly significant to the point where it’s mainly associated with both the print and digital world.
+After it kick-started the typography revolution in the west, the development of typography has been highly significant to the point where it’s mainly associated with both the print and digital worlds.
 Thanks to the internet scene, we are all exposed to many creative inventions of the typography arts.
-Moreover, designers face abundant fonts and type at their disposal, allowing typography to be more visually diverse than ever before.
+Moreover, designers face abundant fonts and types at their disposal, allowing typography to be more visually diverse than ever before.

 Brands and companies benefit a lot from paying attention to their typography process since doing so can help increase exposure to their product or service.
 In addition, various practitioners like writers, art directors, and graphic designers also focus on typography in the creative field.